UWACG/uwacg.github.io/README.md

 # UWACG's Github Page
-This repo is used only for a temporary homepage display, please submit your devlopment changes to uwacg.com
+ This repository will only be used for a temporary homepage display.
+ Please submit your development changes to uwacg.com.